 Things to know First

-- Make sure to turn off Low Power mode first; that’s the focal point of the issue of low volume on your AirPods
+- Turn off Low Power mode first; that’s the focal point of low volume on your AirPods.

-- Next then, charge the AirPods for at least an hour or two.
+- Next, charge the AirPods for at least an hour or two.

-This article will coverover nine ways in which you can troubleshoot problems regarding how to make AirPods louder.
+This article will cover nine ways to troubleshoot problems regarding how to make AirPods louder.

-These steps apply to AirPods, 2nd generation of AirPods (AirPods 2) along with Airpods Pro.
+These steps apply to AirPods, 2nd generation of AirPods (AirPods 2), and Airpods Pro.

-Since there aren’t any ways to actually turn up the volume on your AirPods, you will have to do make do with increasing the volume levels on your iphone.
+Since there aren’t any ways to turn up the volume on your AirPods, you must increase the volume levels on your iPhone.

-You can do so with simply pressing the volume buttons located on your iphone, doing this can make your AirPods louder.
+You can do so by pressing your iPhone’s volume buttons, making your AirPods louder.

 02 Turn off Low Power Mode